getodk/docs/src/collect-offline-maps.rst

 Using Offline Maps
 ====================

 Collect's :ref:`geoshape`, :ref:`geotrace` and :ref:`geopoint` question types can be configured to display different maps.
-To use online map tiles, set the mapping engine and basemap from the :ref:`mapping settings <mapping-settings>`.
+To use online maps, :ref:`set the mapping engine and basemap <mapping-settings>` in :ref:`interface-settings`.
 Users will need to be online to load questions with maps.

-Offline map tiles are useful for low-connectivity environments or to present custom geospatial data.
+Offline maps are useful for low-connectivity environments or to present custom geospatial data.
 Use them to display high-resolution imagery, annotated maps, heatmaps, and more.
-ODK Collect can display any map layer saved in the `MBTiles format <https://github.com/mapbox/mbtiles-spec)>`_.
+ODK Collect can display any map layer saved as a set of tiles in the `MBTiles format <https://github.com/mapbox/mbtiles-spec)>`_.
+Tiles are images that represent a subset of a map.
 The only limitation is that tile data in Mapbox's pbf format are not supported.

 .. _offline-maps-quick-start: